aamirali-dev/resume-scrapper/README.md

 # Mass Resume Scrapping Script

-This Python script is designed to extract data from a specific website (https://zety.com/resume-examples) that provides resume examples and categories.
+This Python script is designed to extract data from a list of websites that provides resume examples and categories.
 The script fetches and processes data from the website, including category and subcategory information, as well as HTML content for each subcategory.
+This was done to collect sample data for fine-tuning an LLM for resume generation.

 ## Table of Contents